 Whether it's emotionally or sexually, don’t let anyone else unwrap you!

-Do not rob both your future partner, and yourself of the greatest gift of intimacy you could ever give.
-If you can’t keep your hands off the presents - stay away from the tree!
-Because until you’ve put a ring on it & said I do, you’re OPENING SOMEBODY ELSE’S GIFT!
+Do not rob both your future partner, and yourself, of being able to give this awesome gift.
+If you’re struggling to keep your hands off the presents - it’s cool, you’re only human - just stay away from the tree!
+(Aka: put some boundaries in for yourself!)
+Because until you’ve put a ring on it & said I do, that could be somebody else’s gift you’re unwrapping there, buddy.

 You wouldn’t steal somebody’s weddings rings - Don’t steal their wedding gift either!